 My egg was light in texture, but it was not as puffy or spherical as it was on the show (screen capture below).
 Perhaps they hydrate the methylcellulose in a different manner.
 Or perhaps Chang is telling the truth in the video when he says “It’s the best one I think I’ve ever done in my life.”

-Here’s another pic of the puffed egg from an actual service at Momofuku Ko, posted by feedingumi.
+Here’s another pic of the puffed egg from an actual service at Momofuku Ko.
 It is definitely flatter than the the one Chang made on the show.
 Mine appears to be somewhere in between the two examples.

 Although I’ve never had the dish at Momofuku Ko, I wasn’t impressed with what I made.
 The sum was less than the parts.
-I like the idea of egg, bacon dashi, roasted seaweed, truffle oil, and chives – they all have strong flavors individually.
-But while the egg was puffy, it was also soggy from the broth, which somehow muted everything.
+I like the idea of egg, bacon dashi, roasted seaweed, truffle oil, and chives.
+They all have strong flavors individually.
+However, while the egg was puffy, it was also soggy from the broth, which somehow muted everything.
 None of the flavors popped on the palate, which was unfortunate.
 Still, it was an interesting technical exercise.